thspencer/pytivo-video-mgr2/README.txt

 You can add any number of such entries.
 If the tag(s) you specify do not exist for any particular video, that video will not be part of that index.

-As shown above, you can have a sort specification for each of these "virtual shares".
-This is optional.
-If missing, the sort values from config.ini will be used.
+As shown above, you can have a sort, sortdirection, display, or displaysep specification for each of these "virtual shares".

-In some cases it is possible for two different tags for the same video to have the same value.
-The code is aware of this and will not have a duplicate entry.
-A message will be printed out during cache creation, but only a single entry will result.
+These are optional.
+If missing, the corresponding values from config.ini will be used.

+You can Also have a groupby option - this is ANY single metadata tag.
+The value of that metadata tag for each matching video will be used to create a virtual folder within the virtual share.
+In the example above, under "Series", there will be a separate "folder" for each value of seriesTitle - and the videos will appear within this "folder".
+Otherwise, ALL of the matching videos will show up in a single flat folder.
+Any video that does not have the "groupby" metadata tag will be placed into the root folder of that virtual share.
+Groupby is probably more useful for the values= type of virtual share, but it is also available for tags= shares.